TugboatQA/docs/code-snippets/pantheon/index.md

   # What to call the service hosting the site
   php:

-    # Use PHP 7.2 with Apache.
+    # Use PHP 7.x with Apache.
 Be sure this matches the version of PHP used by
-    # Pantheon.
+    # Pantheon, which you discovered in the PHP version step above.
     image: tugboatqa/php:7.2-apache

     # Set this as the default service.
 This does a few things